Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Results and Discussions

 The feature can be understood in a simple dynamical picture within the transport model, where the equation of motion of $\mathbf{D}$ can be written as

-The deriviation of above formula can be found in Appendix~\ref{app:ddotD}.
+The derivation of the above formula can be found in Appendix~\ref{app:ddotD}.
 Thus, the oscillation frequency of the dipole mode can also be estimated from the force constant $k$ by approximating the restoring force as $F\simeq -kD$.
-It means the oscillation frequency is proportional to the values of
+This means the oscillation frequency is proportional to the values of

 and